giellalt/lang-xal/xal.md

 * examples:*

 * examples:*

-# Symbol affixes

-Noun inflection
-The Kalmyk language nouns inflect in cases.

-Proper noun inflection
-The Kalmyk language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
-The Kalmyk language verbs inflect in persons.

-Adjective inflection
+Verbs
+Verbs in the Kalmyk language are actions.

+Pronouns
+Pronouns in the Kalmyk language are references to things.

+Numerals
+Numerals in the Kalmyk language are numbers.

+Adjectives
+Adjectives in the Kalmyk language describe things.

+Prefixes
+Prefixes in the Kalmyk language are bound to beginning of other words.

+Nouns
-The Kalmyk language adjectives compare.
+Nouns in the Kalmyk language are things.